JohnLCaron/rlauxe/README.md

 * Increased phantoms have a strong effect on sample size.
 * All audits go to hand count when phantomPct gets close to the margin, as they should.
+* See [The effect of Phantoms on samples needed](docs/ClcaErrors.md#phantom-ballots) that shows how many extra ballots are needed when a phantom ballot is sampled.

 # Sample Populations and diluted margins